by Kimberly Blackford

 Smoking and Grilling – If you’re lucky enough to have a smoker or large grill, then try this method.
 It results in a glossy, moist and wonderfully tasting bird.

 If you have a turkey between 8 and 10 pounds, you’ll need to cook it at 325 degrees for 3-3 ½ hours for the best results.
 For a 10-14 pound bird, cook at the same temperature for 3 ½ to 4 hours.
-Most turkeys have cooking instructions on their packaging or a butcher can give you cooking time based on the size of the bird.
-Be sure that the thermometer reads 180 degrees when it is taken out and let is “rest” for 30 minutes before carving to maintain the moisture level.
+Most turkeys have cooking instructions on their packaging, or a butcher can give you a cooking time based on the size of the bird.
+Be sure that the thermometer reads 180 degrees when it is taken out and let it “rest” for 30 minutes before carving to maintain the moisture level.

 House Plans and More has over 17,000 house plans and project plans to choose from in a variety of styles and sizes.
 Start searching for your dream home now.